 UUID collisions are detrimental where identifiers have to be unique — for example, where the UUIDs are the primary keys in a database table.

 As mentioned above, the standard length of generated UUIDs is 128 bits.
-However, you can shorten a UUID for a number of purposes.
+However, you can shorten a UUID for several purposes.
 Shortening UUIDs comes with tradeoffs, which this article will also discuss.

 uuid